-An investigation of the rainfall on Vesuvius, and of the distribution of snow on the variously heated areas near the vent ("La pioggia sul Vesuvio, 1863-1913," ibid., vol. xviii.), contains an interesting passage on the snow-accumulations formed by the freezing of the G. A. J. C. vapour of the fumaroies.
+An investigation of the rainfall on Vesuvius, and of the distribution of snow on the variously heated areas near the vent ("La pioggia sul Vesuvio, 1863-1913," ibid., vol. xviii.), contains an interesting passage on the snow-accumulations formed by the freezing of the vapour of the fumaroles.
+G. A. J. C.